MateenAbbasi603/MotoMate_FYP/README.md

  - Progress cannot be reversable

- - Inspection should be prefined from admin side while creating, also customer have dropdown for inspection while odring can select one ,Multiple and Full inspections which include all of them.
+ - Inspection should be prefined from admin side while creating, also customer have dropdown for inspection while odring can select one✔️
+  ,Multiple and Full inspections which include all of them.

- - time slot booked twice while ordering
+ - time slot booked twice while ordering✔️